aptos-foundation/AIPs/aips/aip-improve_apt_fa_performance.md

 # High-level Overview

-We will optimize most inefficient parts of the FA, as well as provide specialized functions for APT FA - that will bypass some of the general features FA have, that do not apply to APT itself (like freezing, dispatching, etc).
+To make the APT FA path most performant, we will optimize some of the hot paths in FA, as well as provide specialized functions for APT FA - that will bypass some of the general features FA have, that do not apply to APT itself (like freezing, dispatching, etc).

 ## Impact